kurata/rest-mvc-boilerplate/README.md

 ## 📚 Example Endpoint

-> Example (if you keep the sample PersonController):
+> Example (if you keep the sample CustomerController):
-- GET /api/person – list all people
+- GET /api/customers – list all customers
-- POST /api/person – create a new person
+- POST /api/customers – create a new customer
-- GET /api/person/{id} – get person by ID
+- GET /api/customers/{id} – get customer by ID
-- PUT /api/person/{id} – update person
+- PUT /api/customers/{id} – update customer
-- DELETE /api/person/{id} – delete person
+- DELETE /api/customers/{id} – delete customer

 *(Endpoints may vary depending on how you customize the boilerplate.)*